yangxuan74/Docs/source/config/debugging.rst

 Tools & Debug Probes
 --------------------

-You can switch between debugging tools using :ref:`projectconf_debug_tool` option.

 .. warning::
   You will need to install debug tool drivers depending on your operating system.
 Please check "Drivers" section for debugging tool below.